Skip to main content

 Human History

 The Salamajärvi area was traditionally part of hunting and fishing territory used by Finnish communities from surrounding villages.
 The remote character of the mire and lake landscape limited agricultural development, and the area was primarily exploited for game, fish, and timber.
-Forest reindeer populations were historically hunted to near-extinction in Finland by the early twentieth century before legal protection and habitat conservation allowed their gradual recovery.
+Wild forest reindeer populations were historically hunted to near-extinction in Finland by the early twentieth century before legal protection and habitat conservation allowed their gradual recovery.
 The broader Central Finland landscape was significantly altered by drainage of mires for agriculture and forestry during the twentieth century, making intact mire areas like Salamajärvi increasingly rare and valuable.

 Park History

 Salamajärvi National Park was established in 1982 as part of the same expansion of Finland's national park network that created several other parks during that decade.
-The park was created partly to provide protected habitat for the recovering forest reindeer population, which required large areas of undisturbed boreal wilderness.
+[1] The park was created partly to provide protected habitat for the recovering wild forest reindeer population, which required large areas of undisturbed boreal wilderness.
 Management has been largely passive, allowing natural forest and mire processes to operate.
-Metsähallitus monitors the forest reindeer population and large predator activity within the park as part of national wildlife tracking programmes.
+Metsähallitus monitors the wild forest reindeer population and large predator activity within the park as part of national wildlife tracking programmes.
 The park's visitor infrastructure is intentionally minimal to preserve its wilderness character.

 Major Trails And Attractions